spryker/spryker-docs/docs/scos/user/features/202108.0/product-bundles-feature-overview.md

 ## Availability calculation

 Bundle availability is calculated from bundled product availability.
-When bundled product availability is changed, for example state machine move through reserved flags then all bundles is updated accordingly.
+When bundled product availability is changed, for example, a state machine moves through reserved flags, then all bundles are updated accordingly.

 Bundle is updated when: